Skip to content

 Procida day trip from Naples

-Ferry back to Naples
+Ferry or boat back to Naples

 I took an early evening ferry from Procida back to Naples.
 It was a really nice time of day to take the ferry, just as the sun was starting to dip a bit lower in the sky.
 I really loved visiting Procida island as a day trip from Naples.
 It was definitely the highlight of my time in this part of Italy!